linode/apl-docs/docs/for-ops/sre/known-issues.md

 ### Resolution

-- Increase the resource allocation for the ArgoCD Application Controller.
-This can be achieved by updating the resource configuration in the values repository within Gitea under the ArgoCD application.
-The updated configuration will automatically restart the ArgoCD application.
+- Increase the resource allocation for the Argo CD Application Controller.
+This can be achieved by updating the resource configuration in the values repository within Gitea (`apps/argocd.yaml`).
+The updated configuration will automatically restart the Argo CD application.